Only link with libdl on gnu/linux

 Thanks for saying "Thanks".
 Encouragement is very much appreciated.
 Thank You.

-#2 Updated by Matthieu Volat over 1 year ago
+#2 Updated by Matthieu Volat about 2 years ago

 Ho thanks, I did not even thought of updating the CMake files!!